shokrof/jekyll-now/_posts/2017-12-11-cqf_assessment.md

 Theoretically,If we need to increase the number of slots for resizing, we need to increase the q without decreasing cf.range(using the same number of hash-bits).
 Changing cf.range is similar to changing the hash function.
 So, We can increase the q and decrease remaining's size and maintain cf.range constant before and after the resizing.

 I found that the r is always set to 8(size +8 ).
 I tried to change it to lesser values(2-7), but the code fails.
-I also tried to use cqf merge function to merge two equally size sketches into a bigger one, but it fails.
+I also tried to use cqf merge function to merge two equally size filters into a bigger one, but it fails.

 Therefore.
 I concluded we can't implement resizing technique described in cqf paper using the current cqf implementation.
 Unless this bug is fixed.